on all orders over $100

 It is generally understood that these gods were the Roman equivalents of the gods that the norsemen knew as Odin, Thor and Tyr respectively.
 In this time period Tyr was known by his earlier name 'Tiwaz' and like Mars was the god of war, which is why the Roman texts refer to him by this name.

 The fact that these three were the only ones mentioned by Tacitus indicates the importance of Tyr's role within the religion of the Norsemen.
-It is thought that initially he was one of the central gods, even if his importance did decline towards the end of the Viking age.
+It is thought that initially he was one of the central gods, perhaps even the leader of the Norse pantheon, even his importance did decline towards the end of the Viking age.

 Tyr compared to Mars in an 18th century manuscript